 AN INCLUSIVE COMMUNITY

-One of the six values we adhere to as a church is to be An Inclusive Community.
+One of the six values we adhere to as a church is to be an inclusive community.
 However, we are aware that the idea of inclusivity can mean different things to different people, especially in the area of human sexuality.
-In order to help clarify the extent of our inclusion for gay and lesbian people, we felt it would be helpful to produce this position statement.
+In order to help clarify the extent of our inclusion for LGBTQ+ people, we felt it would be helpful to produce this position statement.

-This statement has been agreed by the church membership after a period of prayer, study, discussion and reflection.
-It was agreed in March 2023, and every statement has been agreed by at least 2/3rds of our membership.
+This statement has been agreed in meetings in March 2023 and July 2025 by the church membership after a period of prayer, study, discussion and reflection.
+Every statement has been agreed by at least 2/3rds of our membership.
+Most statements received a much higher endorsement.

-Position Statement on the Inclusivity of Gay and Lesbian People
+Position Statement on the Inclusivity of LGBTQ+ People

 -